pytorchbearer/torchbearer/docs/examples/gan.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We can then train the torchbearer model on the GPU in the standard way.
+Note that when torchbearer is passed a ``None`` criterion it automatically sets the base loss to 0.

 .. literalinclude:: /_static/examples/gan.py
    :language: python
-   :lines: 159-161
+   :lines: 158-160

 Visualising
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We borrow the image saving method from PyTorch_GAN_ and put it in a call back to save on training step - again using decorators.
+We borrow the image saving method from PyTorch_GAN_ and put it in a call back to save :func:`~torchbearer.callbacks.decorators.on_step_training` - again using decorators.

 .. literalinclude:: /_static/examples/gan.py
    :language: python
-   :lines: 115-119
+   :lines: 114-118

 Here is a Gif created from the saved images.